gfirem/gfirem/readme.txt

 Head to the 'GFireM Fields' menu item in your admin sidebar to adjust the settings

 == Changelog ==

+= 1.1.8 =
+Fixing the select image field to work inside the repeatable sections.
+Updating freemius.

 = 1.1.7 =
 Cleaning, refactoring the code and improving.